 November 27, 1937 ~ Jazz double bassist Wilber Morris born in Los Angeles, California, USA ~ Brother of cornetist Butch Morris.
 Leader and sideman.
 Worked with Interface, Pharoah Sanders, Sonny Simmons, Alan Silva, Joe McPhee, Horace Tapscott, Butch Morris, Arthur Blythe, Charles Gayle, William Parker, Billy Bang, Charles Tyler, Denis Charles, Roy Campbell Jr, Avram Fefer, Borah Bergman, David Murray, Kevin Norton, and others ~ Morris passed away in 2002

 November 27, 1936 ~ Blues singer, guitarist Robert Johnson records They're Red Hot at Gunter Hotel, San Antonio, Texas ~ Penned by Johnson.
 Produced by Don Law.
 Somewhat of an atypical Johnson song, aptly described as “the most lighthearted interlude in all of Johnson's oeuvre” by one music historian.
-Released the following July featuring Come On In My Kitchen on the flipside.
+Released the following July featuring Come On In My Kitchen on the flip side.
 The same day Johnson also recorded Cross Road Blues, Dead Shrimp Blues and Last Fair Deal Gone Down

-November 27, 1935 ~ Albert J Jackson Jr, commonly known as drummer, songwriter, producer Al Jackson Jr, born in Memphis, Tennessee, USA ~ Son of swing bandleader Al Jackson Sr. Was playing drums on stage at age 5.
+November 27, 1935 ~ Albert J Jackson Jr, commonly known as drummer Al Jackson Jr, born in Memphis, Tennessee, USA ~ Son of swing bandleader Al Jackson Sr. Was playing drums on stage at age 5.
 In his early teens played with future Hi-Records all-hatter Willie Mitchell and with Ben Branch.
 Member of the Mar-keys.
 Member of the Packers.
-Member of Stax/Volt house band Booker T & the MG's and as such backed a wide array of artists including Otis Redding, Carla Thomas, Eddie Floyd, Rufus Thomas, Sam & Dave, Albert King, and others.
+Member of Stax/Volt house band Booker T & the MG's and as such backed a wide array of artists including Otis Redding, Carla Thomas, Eddie Floyd, Rufus Thomas, Sam & Dave, and Albert King.
 Also a songwriter, notably for Al Green (Let's Stay Together, I'm Still In Love With You).
 Renowned session drummer throughout the 1970s working with Elvis Presley, Bill Withers, Leon Russell, Jerry Lee Lewis, Eric Clapton, Jean Knight, Major Lance, Ann Peebles, Rod Stewart, Shirley Brown, Donny Hathaway, and Herbie Mann ~ Jackson passed away in 1975

 November 27, 1920 ~ Songwriter Winfield Scott born in Bloomfield, New Jersey, USA ~ Perhaps best known for writing Tweedle Dee for Lavern Baker, and co-writing Return To Sender with Otis Blackwell for Elvis Presley.
 Presley also recorded several other songs written by Blackwell and Scott, including Such An Easy Question, One Broken Heart For Sale, I'm A Roustabout, and Long Legged Girl (With The Short Dress On).
 Others who recorded songs written or co-written by Scott include Oscar McLollie, the Robins, Johnnie Ray, Clyde McPhatter (Deep Sea Ball), Connie Francis (Many Tears Ago), Solomon Burke, the Drifters, and Ray Charles ~ Scott passed away in 2015